natan-dot-com/natan-dot-com/README.md

 ### Hi there 👋
-New-comer in Computer Science world looking forward to know more about technologies. :)
+New-comer in Computer Science world looking forward to know more about technologies.
-- I'm currently learning Python and C++ with personal projects.
+- I'm currently learning Python and C++ with some personal projects.
+- Had working with C for some time.
-- Ask me about how I got here. 👀
+- 👀 Ask me about how I got here.
+- ⚡ Fun fact: I love learning new languages!
+Was currently going forward with French and working on minor fixes with English.
+Thinking about improvement is really a nice thing. :)

-## Listen with me! 🎧
+### Listen with me! 🎧
 ![Spotify](https://novatorem-eosin-delta.vercel.app/api/spotify)

 <!--